zabbix/zabbix/templates/app/acronis/README.md

 If needed, you can specify an HTTP proxy for the template to use by changing the value of `{$ACRONIS.CPC.HTTP.PROXY}` user macro.

+Device discovery trigger prototypes that check services which have failed to run, have trigger time offset user macros:

+* `{$ACRONIS.CPC.OFFSET.SCHEDULED.ANTIMALWARE}`

+* `{$ACRONIS.CPC.OFFSET.SCHEDULED.BACKUP}`

+* `{$ACRONIS.CPC.OFFSET.SCHEDULED.VULNERABILITY}`

+* `{$ACRONIS.CPC.OFFSET.SCHEDULED.PATCH}`

+Using these macros, their respective triggers can be offset in both directions.
+For example, if you wish to make sure that the trigger fires only when the current time is at least 3 minutes over the next scheduled antimalware scan, then set the value of `{$ACRONIS.CPC.OFFSET.SCHEDULED.ANTIMALWARE}` user macro to `-180`.
+This is the default behaviour.

 ### Macros used